 The decades following World War II were years of physical growth and academic development.
 New buildings were erected as enrollments continued to increase.
 A major step in Gardner-Webb’s development was its full accreditation as a four-year college in 1971-1972.
 In 1980 the institution began offering a Master of Arts degree in education.

 The institution officially became known as Gardner-Webb University in January 1993, culminating years of preparation.
-Gardner-Webb University’s six professional schools and 14 academic departments offer more than 80 undergraduate and graduate major fields of study.
+Gardner-Webb University’s nine schools and colleges offer more than 80 undergraduate and graduate major fields of study.

 Historically the University has played significant roles in teacher education and ministerial preparation for church-related vocations.
 Programs of instruction and experiences designed to prepare teachers and ministers continue to be major objectives of the University.